 - Due to the current economic environment, the State has maintained their projections in CTX revenue compared to last year's projections.
 The District remains restrained to reach the total allowable ad valorem due to Nevada State Assembly Bill 489, which imposes \$2,032,950 abatement on our available tax revenue.
-Our assessed valuation increased \$97,331,822 (approximately \$621,000, not including abatement) over the fiscal year ended June 30, 2022. - The District is required to meet the long-term liability associated with retiree health insurance cost projections.
+Our assessed valuation increased \$97,331,822 (approximately \$621,000, not including abatement) over the fiscal year ended June 30, 2023. - The District is required to meet the long-term liability associated with retiree health insurance cost projections.
 The District has implemented a plan to attend to the long-term liability of retiree health insurance.
-The 2022-2023 liability will be paid by distributions taken from the Post Retirement Trust investment account maintained with the State of Nevada RBIF.
-The TDFPD Post Retirement Trust funding in excess of liability (Net OPEB asset) as of December 31, 2021 was \$2,667,821. - The inception of the aviation fund dedicated to developing an aviation program for fighting wildland fires in the Tahoe basin as well as being another asset for utilization in numerous types of emergencies will certainly impact the District's planning, employee relations and other District matters.
+The 2023-2024 liability will be paid by distributions taken from the Post Retirement Trust investment account maintained with the State of Nevada RBIF.
+The TDFPD Post Retirement Trust Liability as of December 31, 2022 was \$531,597.

+• The aviation fund dedicated to developing an aviation program for fighting wildland fires in the Tahoe basin as well as being another asset for utilization in numerous types of emergencies will certainly impact the District's planning, employee relations and other District matters.

-Many of these factors were in effect and considered in preparing TDFPD's 2023 budget.
-All these factors will be considered in preparing TDFPD's budget for the 2023 fiscal year.
+Many of these factors were in effect and considered in preparing TDFPD's 2024 budget.
+All these factors will be considered in preparing TDFPD's budget for the 2025 fiscal year.